brodycj/sclang/README.md

 LICENSE: MIT OR APACHE 2.0

-USING REFERENCE MANAGEMENT CELLS WITH HELP FROM STRONG & WEAK REFERENCES TO AVOID THE NEED FOR PERIODIC OR RANDOM GC OVERHEAD
+USING REFERENCE MANAGEMENT OBJECTS WITH HELP FROM STRONG & WEAK REFERENCES TO AVOID THE NEED FOR PERIODIC OR RANDOM GC OVERHEAD

 STATUS: EXPERIMENTAL WITH NO GUARANTEES WHATSOEVER NEEDS MASSIVE CLEANUP & LIKELY NEEDS MASSIVE OPTIMIZATION, MULTI-THREADING NOT EXPECTED TO WORK

-HOW (DON'T ASK): Using cell-like data structures with strong (A)RC references & weak (A)RC references to manage data cell & data cell linkage lifetime - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS
+HOW: Using data record cell objects with strong (A)RC references & weak (A)RC references to manage data record & data record linkage lifetimes - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS

+XXX TODO DOCUMENT programmatic `sclang` & `sc_data_record_manager` APIs

 MAJOR TODO ITEM IS TO SUPPORT `no_std` environment for EMBEDDED SYSTEMS